-Caltech will maintain the privacy of all individuals involved in a report of prohibited conduct to the extent practicable.
-All Caltech employees who are involved in the Institute's receipt of the report and the response, including the Title IX Coordinator, deputy coordinators, and investigators, receive training about respecting and safeguarding private information.
+Caltech will maintain the privacy of all individuals involved in a report of prohibited conduct to the extent possible.
+All Caltech employees who are involved in the Institute's response, including the Title IX coordinator, deputy Title IX coordinators, and investigators, receive training about respecting and safeguarding private information.
 Throughout the process, every effort is made to protect the privacy interests of all individuals involved in a manner consistent with the need for a thorough review and administration of the matter.

 Privacy generally means that information related to a report of prohibited conduct will only be shared with those individuals who have a "need to know."
-The determination of who has a "need to know" is within the discretion of the Title IX Coordinator.
-These individuals are required to treat the information and respect the privacy of all individuals involved appropriately.
+The determination of who has a "need to know" is within the discretion of the Title IX coordinator.
+These individuals are required to be discreet and respect the privacy of all individuals involved.

-No meetings or conversations that take place under this policy, the Procedures for Complaints of Sexual Misconduct, or the Procedures for Complaints of Unlawful Discrimination, Harassment, and Retaliation may be audio- or visually recorded by anyone.
-The only exception to this rule is that the Equity and Title IX Office, in compliance with Title IX, will record the hearing conducted under the Title IX Complaint Procedures in order to provide a verbatim record of the hearing.
+No meetings or conversations that take place under this policy, the Procedures for Complaints of Sex- and Gender-Based Misconduct Under Title IX ("Title IX Complaint Procedures"), or the Procedures for Complaints of Unlawful Discrimination, Harassment, and Retaliation may be audio- or audio-visually recorded by anyone.
+The only exception to this rule is that the Equity and Title IX office, in compliance with Title IX, will record the hearing conducted under the Title IX Complaint Procedures in order to provide a verbatim record of the hearing.
 These recordings will be maintained by the Equity and Title IX Office.